RandScullard/photo-screen-saver/readme.md

 ## Possibilities

 This project makes a good starting point for any screen saver you want to create.
-You could start by changing the Flickr API call to get different types of photos.
+You could start by changing the Unsplash API call to get different types of photos.
 If photos aren't your cup of tea, there are a lot of cool animations on <a href="https://codepen.io/">CodePen</a> and <a href="https://www.shadertoy.com/">ShaderToy</a>.
 To get you started, there are four ready-to-run animation components included in this project, each one with a great-looking demo and each one